-• Normal pre- and post-operative care by the surgeon Specialist.
-Specialist.
+Benefit Description You pay

+Surgical procedures Standard Option

+A comprehensive range of services, such as: Operative procedures Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Surgical treatment of morbid obesity (bariatric surgery) if medical criteria determined by the plan are met.
+See Services requiring our approval on page 18.
+Insertion of internal prosthetic devices.
+See 5(a) - Orthopedic and prosthetic devices for device coverage information Voluntary sterilization (e.g., tubal ligation) (vasectomy only covered in a physician's office) Treatment of burns \$25 per office visit to a Primary Care Physician.
+No deductible. \$50 per office visit to a Specialist.
 No deductible.
-Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Surgical treatment of morbid obesity (bariatric surgery) if medical criteria determined by the plan are met.
-See Services requiring our approval on page 17.
-Insertion of internal prosthetic devices.
-See 5(a) - Orthopedic and prosthetic devices for device coverage information Voluntary sterilization (e.g., tubal ligation) (vasectomy only covered in a physician's office) Treatment of burns Nothing if you are an inpatient in a hospital.
-You pay only your hospital admission copayment of \$300 per day up to a maximum of \$1500 per admission.
-Nothing if performed in an outpatient hospital setting or ambulatory surgical facility.
-You pay only your outpatient surgical facility copayment of \$250 per outpatient surgical admission.
-20% coinsurance if you are an inpatient or outpatient in a hospital or at an ambulatory surgical facility.
+25% coinsurance if you are an inpatient or outpatient in a hospital or at an ambulatory surgical facility, Deductible Applies.